rsksmart/rif-storage-js/README.md

 Used both for data input (eq. as part of [`Directory`] for `put()`) or when retrieving data using `get()` in case the address is not a single file.

  * `data` can be `string`, `Buffer`, `Readable`
- * `contentType?: string` is applicable only for Swarm provider.
  * `size?: number` can be left out except when `data` is `Readable`.
 Only applicable for Swarm.

 ### [`DirectoryArray`]